-Frequently asked questions regarding Certified Community Behavioral Health Clinics (CCBHC's), Value-based service delivery and payment models
+Frequently asked questions regarding Certified Community Behavioral Health Clinics (CCBHCs)

-What is the timeline for the planning CCBHC phases?
+What is the timeline for the CCBHC grant program?

-In October 2015, 24 states were selected to receive one-year planning grants to develop a CCBHC program and prospective payment system (PPS) reimbursement rates
+- October 2015: 24 states were selected to receive one-year planning grants to develop a CCBHC program and prospective payment system (PPS) reimbursement rates

-In October 2016, a select number of states will be named to participate in a two-year demonstration program that runs from January 2017 through December 2018
+- October 2016: eight states were named to participate in a two-year demonstration period that runs from January 2017 through December 2018

 What are the certification criteria for becoming a CCBHC?